One of the top initiatives of Towson University is to provide outstanding support

 In response to COVID-19, Towson University is open with limited services.
 Although

-normal business hours (see below), or by email at tuvetcenter AT_TOWSON.
+business hours at tuvetcenter AT_TOWSON.

 Effective immediately, all applications for new and continued VA educational benefits